Save articles and pages you’re most interested in. You will find them quickly to read on later.

-A section 10 is where there is a finding of guilt, but no criminal conviction is recorded.
+A section 10 dismissal or conditional release order is where there is a finding of guilt, but no criminal conviction is recorded.

-Whether or not you get a section 10 for your offensive language charge depends largely on the discretion of the magistrate.
+Whether or not you get a non conviction order for your offensive language charge depends largely on the discretion of the magistrate.

-If you get a section 10, you will not face any penalties or have a conviction recorded.
+If you get a non conviction order, you will not face any penalties or have a conviction recorded.

 Having a criminal conviction can affect your chances of getting employment in the future and limit your travel options.

-Having a good criminal lawyer can help increase your chances of getting a section 10.
+Having a good criminal lawyer can help increase your chances of getting a non conviction order.

 If you are facing an offensive language offence, it is important that you seek the advice of an experienced criminal lawyer.